-Lunchtime detentions are held on Mondays and Thursdays for the first half hour of lunch times.
-These are given out for general misbehaviour, repeated lateness to class, uniform infringements and eating or chewing in class time.
-Failure to attend the lunchtime detention will result in an After-School detention.
+Lunchtime detentions are held on Mondays, Tuesdays, Thursdays and Fridays for the first 30 minutes of lunchtime.
+These are given out for general misbehaviour, and for eating or chewing in class time.
+Failure to attend the lunchtime detention may result in an After-School detention.